rsyncOSX/RsyncUIdocs/content/post/ssh.md

 ~/.mynewsshcatalog/mynewkey
 ```

 The prefix has to be `~` followed by a `/`.
-RsyncOSX will verify that the ssh keypath is prefix by `~` and at least two `/` before saving the new keypath.
+RsyncUI will verify that the ssh keypath is prefix by `~` and at least two `/` before saving the new keypath.

 ## Tools used

 The following ssh tools are used: `ssh-keygen` and `ssh-copy-id`.
-RsyncOSX only assist in setting up RSA based key.
+RsyncUI only assist in setting up RSA based key.

 The ssh functions assist in two methods:

 - private and public ssh key pair based upon default ssh values for RSA based key `~/.ssh/id_rsa`
 - private and public ssh key pair based upon user selected values as `~/.ssh_rsyncosx/rsyncosx`

-If creating a new public ssh key pair based upon default ssh values for RSA based key, RsyncOSX does not add any parameters to the rsync command because this is default values.
+If creating a new public ssh key pair based upon default ssh values for RSA based key, RsyncUI does not add any parameters to the rsync command because this is default values.
 Ssh parameters to the rsync command is only added if the second method is chosen.

 The following commands for creating a new, alternative private and public ssh key pair: